-Mage - Rank 9 Length 1,000 syllables Duration Varies; see below Range Touch Area of Effect 1 corpse Material Component Black favor with white circle in center
+Mage - Rank 9

+Length 1,000 syllables Duration

+Range Touch Area of Effect

+Material Component Black favor with white circle in center

 This spell allows a Mage to animate any one dead corpse, making it his personal automaton.
 The caster can animate 1 player or 1 NPC as a skeleton, and can only have one animated skeleton at any time.